aerogear/graphback/docs/datasync/datasync-soft-delete.md

 }
 ```

-The `@delta` annotation adds a `sync` query or a delta query:
+The `@datasync` annotation adds a `sync` query or a delta query:
 ```graphql
 type Query {
   syncComments(lastSync: String!, filter: CommentFilter): CommentDeltaList!
 }
 ```

-This allows you to get all the changed(updates and deletes) documents in a collection since the `lastSync` timestamp.
+This allows you to get all the changed documents(updated and deleted) in a collection since the `lastSync` timestamp.
 Internally this uses the `updatedAt` database field to check if any documents in the database have been modified, by comparing client provided `lastSync` timestamp value.

-The documents to be returned in a `sync` query may also be filtered, so you can, for example, only `sync` comments on a specific post. last stuff
+> **NOTE**: The `sync` query also accepts a filter argument for filtering

-The `@delta` annotation also adds a `Delta` type and a `DeltaList` type:
+The `@datasync` annotation also adds a `Delta` type and a `DeltaList` type:
 ```graphql
 type CommentDelta {
   id: ID!